ingabireol/afrilingo-mobile/README.md

 # Afrilingo

-Afrilingo is a Flutter application designed for [brief description of the app's purpose, e.g., language learning, translation, etc.].
-This README provides an overview of the project, setup instructions, and usage guidelines.
+Afrilingo is a Flutter application designed for language learning and translation.
+This README provides an overview of the project, detailed functionalities, setup instructions, and usage guidelines.

 ## Table of Contents